tauroid/opencl-sph/readme.md

 The current interface is through MATLAB - see [go.m](go.m) or [go_fluid.m](go_fluid.m).

-These implement an elastic solid implementation based on [Becker et al. 2009](http://cg.informatik.uni-freiburg.de/publications/2009_NP_corotatedSPH.pdf) and a simple pressure gradient fluid respectively.
+These implement an elastic solid based on [Becker et al. 2009](http://cg.informatik.uni-freiburg.de/publications/2009_NP_corotatedSPH.pdf) and a simple pressure gradient fluid respectively.

 Using particle configurations other than a cube at the moment requires manual specification in the `position` field of psdata.